-- \ 2015 undergraduate class who graduated between July 1, 2014 and June 30, 2015 who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.
+- \ 2016 undergraduate class; all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2015 and June 30, 2016. - \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.